djkormo/mlnet-tutorial/docs/using-models/README.md

 When you've created the new `GithubIssueLabeler` class, let's write the code to load the actual model file.

-Copy the following lines to the constructor
+Copy the following lines to the constructor:

 ``` csharp
 _mlContext = new MLContext();